threefoldfoundation/tft-stellar/ThreeBotPackages/tfchainmigration_service/readme.md

   - param `tfchain_address`: Source Tfchain address
 - `migrate_tokens`: migrate tokens from a TFChain address to a Stellar address.
 This includes unlocked and locked tokens.
 Locked tokens will be held in escrow accounts.
 This function returns the unlock transactions that come with these escrow accounts.
   - param `tfchain_address`: Source Tfchain address
-  - param `stellar_address`: Stellar address to transfer funds to
+  - param `stellar_address`: Stellar address to migrate the TFT's to

 ## Notes